KrishnaTejaPeddi/KrishnaTejaPeddi.github.io/about.md

 title: About
 permalink: /about/
 ---
-Hey, I'm Krishna Teja Peddi, im 16.
+Hey, I'm Krishna Teja Peddi.

 My hobbies Include photography, animation, drawing, making videos, and learning random things!
 I have a youtube channel it's called atxmixgd, its about visuals in the video game geometry dash.